Characters: The Order of the Stick: The Empire of Blood

 - Thog got sent to the gladiator arena for public urination.

-- All There in the Manual: According to Word of the Giant on Twitter, Tarquin's adventuring party is called the "Vector Legion".
+- All There in the Script: According to Word of the Giant on Twitter, Tarquin's adventuring party is called the "Vector Legion".

 - Equal-Opportunity Evil: The Empire employs humans, kobolds, and lizardfolks indiscriminately.

 - Hero of Another Story: The villain variant is a major theme here, as each of the leaders of the three desert empires, from Malack on down to Tarquin is dangerous enough on his own for their defeat to be the object of a major quest.
 This applies especially strongly since it's repeatedly hinted that the Order will eventually have to deal with them, but cannot do so until their quest against Xykon is finished.

 - Gladiator Games: Both a form of entertainment and an important part of the legal system (the punishment part).

 - Government Conspiracy: Not only is the Empress in fact a figurehead and true power in the hands of General Tarquin (who is the de facto Prime Minister and Head of State) and his High Priest associate, Tarquin secretly rules two other empires with four other associates and every war on the continent, including wars between said empires, are ruses designed to make sure that Tarquin and his gang will one day be the only real game in town.